fbpx

 Family: Euphorbiaceae

-Greenish flowers appear in short spikes in the leaf axils to 3 cm long, in November.
+Alchornea species have separate male and female flowers; male flowers in short axillary spikes and female flowers often solitary, or sometimes in spikes, with 4 perianth parts.
+In this species, greenish male flowers appear in short spikes in the leaf axils to 3 cm long, which each flower very small, in November.
 Separate male and female flowers appear on separate plants (dioecious)

 The fruit is a dark brown capsule, about 6 mm in diameter, usually with three lobes with one seed in each cell.